 - Our opinions of quality are often instantaneous expressions of approval, empty preferences that others may safely ignore; but this broad claim to opine on subjects of which we have neither expertise or competence encourages a dismissal of both.

 - Determinations of utility are prompted by desire in momentary experience, which may easily automate preferences just as it automates determinations of truth and presentations of choice into instantaneous responses to stimuli, one of which is the desire that characterizes premature closure.

 - But utility invariably involves a time issue, for immediate desires are often in conflict with longer-term ones that are not as quickly presented to consciousness; engaging an act of severance may allow desires to be more capably arbitrated and satisfied.

 - This possibility is denied by the most popular method of preference now available; pragmatism is well=suited to a consumerist culture that relies on purely private valuation of utility.

 - John Dewey and Jean Piaget disseminated pragmatism as innovations in the human sciences to American students at the beginning of the twentieth century; it was a gloss on utilitarianism, a nineteenth century moral philosophy that elevated pleasure as the highest good, urging a calculation of pleasures and pains consequential to preference.

 - Pragmatism rejected even this interruption in desire, claiming that even determinations of truth could be seen as structured by personal desire in each moment.

-- Pragmatist theorists regarded desires as the ends for which all experiences are the means and that the truth of these experiences can be made conformable to the desires we seek to satisfy.
+- Pragmatist theorists regarded desires as the ends for which all experiences are the means and thought that the truth of these experiences could be made conformable to the desires we seek to satisfy.